parente/tott/doc/setup.rst

 #.
 Visit GitHub_ and login.
 #.
 Visit https://github.com/parente/tott-verify.
 #.
 Click the Fork button.
 #.
-On the dashboard page, click Create repository (or Create, or Create a repository).
-#.
 Clone your *tott-verify* fork for local editing with the following commands on *tottbox*, replacing ``your_username`` with your GitHub username.

    .. code-block:: console